antoniobytedev-vitis/vitis-workshop/course/6. High level optimization/6.1 What is dataflow/exercise/solution.md

 }

 ```
+Despite not increasing throughput by much(only by 3 cycles that correspond to the different function calls) we can see that excluding ram area is reduced.
+Specially regarding LUTs.
 ## Finished table
 | Metric                        | **Without DATAFLOW** | **With DATAFLOW**
 | ----------------------------- | ---------------------- | ------------------------------- |